 Michael Blake is a Professor of Philosophy and Public Affairs; he is also the Director of the UW's Program on Values in Society.
-He received his bachelor degree in Philosophy and Economics from the University of Toronto, and earned his PhD from Stanford University.
+He received his bachelor degree in Philosophy and Economics from the University of Toronto, and a PhD from Stanford University.
 He obtained some legal training at Yale Law School, before running away to become a philosopher.

 He is jointly appointed to the Department of Philosophy and to the Daniel J. Evans School of Public Affairs.

 - Justice and Foreign Policy (Oxford: Oxford University Press, 2013)

-- Debating Brain Drain: Do Countries Have a Right to Control Emigration? with Gillian Brock (Oxford: Oxford University Press, forthcoming)
+- Debating Brain Drain: May Countries Restrict Emigration? with Gillian Brock (Oxford: Oxford University Press, forthcoming)